Doctor's visit today revealed that my right eye, the one with the new lens implant put in during the recent cataract surgery is now 20/20. Woo Hoo!!!

 Her name was Jill.
 She had Chondrosarcoma, a very rare form of bone cancer.
 It is not related to Leukemia.
 At least that's what the scientists say.
 Though it's proven there are a few genetic mutations in common.

-Perhaps it's childish of me to think that way.
+Perhaps it's a childish whim of me to think that way.
 But, I don't care.
 It comforts me.

 It also reinforces my belief that life is precious and should be enjoyed to the best of our abilities.